sepbx/hass-music-assistant/README.md

 Turn your Home Assistant instance into a jukebox, hassle free streaming of your favourite media to Home Assistant media players.

 ## Attention: Running Home Assistant 2023.3 or later?
-Make sure to install the BETA version of Music Assistant (2023.6.bx).
+Make sure to install at least the BETA version of Music Assistant (2023.6.bx).
 Older versions of Music Assistant are not compatible with recent Home Assistant versions.
-We expect to end our beta stage soon.
+Music Assistant version [2023.12.0](https://github.com/music-assistant/hass-music-assistant/releases/tag/2023.12.0) has been released on Dec.
+29 and should work on HA 2023.3 and later versions.

 ## Introduction